Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability has been fixed in version 4.6.1.dev138.
-The fix includes implementing proper validation of SHA-256 values using regular expressions before using them as filenames.
-It's important to note that in production environments, this code should be executed within a containerized environment such as assemblyline-v4-service, which ensures filesystem-level permissions and proper network policies (GitHub Advisory).
+The vulnerability has been fixed in version 4.6.1.dev138 of the Assemblyline 4 Service Client.
+The fix includes implementing proper validation of SHA-256 values using regex pattern matching before using them as filenames.
+Organizations are advised to upgrade to the patched version.
+Additionally, it's recommended to run the client within a containerized environment such as assemblyline-v4-service to ensure filesystem-level permissions and proper network policies (GitHub Advisory).

 Source: This report was generated using AI